+Similarly, indeed, the Fourier expansion (\ref{eq:FourierExpan}) itself corresponds to changing the domain from $\{0,1\}^n$ to $\{1,-1\}^n$ (i.e., the polynomial obtained replacing each $Z_j$ in (\ref{eq:Hfexpan2}) by the variable $z_j=(-1)^{x_i}\in\{-1,1\}$). \end{rem}

-On the other hand, Theorem \ref{thm:1booleanFourierRep} shows that computing the Hamiltonian representation of Boolean functions is a computationally difficult problem in general.
-Consider a Boolean function $f$ given as a formula in \textit{conjunctive normal form}, the AND of clauses containing ORs of variables and their negations.
-The satisfiability problem (SAT) is to decide if there exists a satisfying assignment for such an $f$.
-It is NP-hard to decide this for an arbitrary such function, even if clauses are restricted to at most $3$ literals ($3$-SAT).
-Theorem~\ref{thm:1booleanFourierRep} implies that computing the single Fourier coefficient $\widehat{f}(\emptyset)$ is equivalent to computing the \textit{number} of satisfying assignments, which is believed to be a much harder problem.
-(In fact, this problem $\#$SAT is complete for the counting complexity class $\#$P; see e.g. \cite{AroraBarak}.)
-Thus, the problem of deciding if $\widehat{f}(\emptyset)>0$ is NP-hard, and computing $\widehat{f}(\emptyset)$ is $\#$P-hard.
-This result is stated as Corollary \ref{cor:sharpPFourier} above.
-Moreover, arbitrary Boolean functions may have size exponential in $n$, in which case, even if we know somehow its Hamiltonian representation, we cannot implement or simulate this Hamiltonian efficiently (with respect to $n$) with the usual approaches.
+On the other hand, Theorem \ref{thm:1booleanFourierRep} shows that computing the Hamiltonian representation of a Boolean function is as hard as computing its number of satisfying assignments, which is believed to be a computationally intractable problem in general~\cite{AroraBarak}.
+We illustrate this explicitly in Corollary ~\ref{cor:sharpPFourier} above where we show computing $\widehat{f}(\emptyset)$ can be $\#$P-hard.
+Moreover, arbitrary Boolean functions may have size (sparsity) exponential in $n$, in which case, even if we know somehow its Hamiltonian representation, we cannot implement or simulate this Hamiltonian efficiently (with respect to $n$) with the usual direct approaches.

-As mentioned, Hamiltonians representing pseudo-Boolean functions, in particular, objective functions for constraint satisfaction problems, often avoid these difficulties.
-We are particularly interested in functions given as the sum of a number of \textit{local} clauses $C_j$, where each clause acts on at most $k=O(1)$ bits (e.g., Max-$k$-Sat), and so the Hamiltonians $H_{C_j}$ representing each clause have degree $O(1)$ and size $O(1)$, and hence can be efficiently constructed.
+As explained, Hamiltonians representing pseudo-Boolean functions often avoid these difficulties; for example, constraint satisfaction problems with objective function given as the sum of a number of \textit{local} clauses each clause acting on at most $k=O(\log n)$ bits (e.g., Max-$k$-Sat), and so the Hamiltonians representing each clause have degree $O(\log n)$ and size $O({\rm poly}(n))$, and hence can be efficiently constructed.
 Applying the well-known results of \cite[Thm.
-1 \& 2]{nisan1994degree} for such functions to Theorem \ref{thm:1booleanFourierRep} immediately gives the following useful result. \begin{prop} For a function $f\in\mathcal{B}_n$ that depends only on $k\leq n$ variables, represented as a Hamiltonian $H_f$ acting on $n$ qubits, the degree of $H_f$ satisfies
+1 \& 2]{nisan1994degree} for such functions to Theorem \ref{thm:1booleanFourierRep} immediately gives the following useful Hamiltonian degree bounds. \begin{cor} For a function $f\in\mathcal{B}_n$ that depends only on $k\leq n$ variables, represented as a Hamiltonian $H_f$ acting on $n$ qubits, the degree of $H_f$ satisfies